-1 & 3 Concorde Gate, Toronto, ON BOMA BESt Gold
+1 & 3 Concorde Gate, Toronto, ON BOMA BEST Gold

 1 & 3 Concorde Gate is a two-building Class A suburban office complex constructed in 1988.
 Located in Toronto's Don Mills and Eglinton office node, this property has direct access to the Don Valley Parkway and easy access to other major thoroughfares in the GTA.
-1 & 3 Concorde Gate is comprised of 342,577 square feet of leasable area and is 81.7% leased to notable tenants including Home Depot Canada and Deloitte LLP.
+1 & 3 Concorde Gate comprises 359,711 square feet of leasable area and is 77.6% leased to notable tenants including Home Depot Canada and Masterfile Corporation.